 Should you wash rice before cooking ?

-Yes, rice should generally be washed in fresh, cold water before cooking.
+Yes, the rice should generally be washed in fresh, cold water before cooking.
 This is to remove excess starch that may have formed during transport, to remove any debris from production, and to reduce overall starch levels that will affect the texture of the cooked rice.

 Not all rice comes with a lot of starch, and some types are very well known to stay separated as they cook – like basmati and jasmine.
 Generally rice is well washed when the rinsing water runs clear, though you can stop when it’s still a little cloudy.